 To demonstrate this point, let’s look at the 20th century.
 By all accounts, the 20th century was one of the bloodiest centuries in human history.
-Two major world wars, which had nothing at all to do with religion, the Jewish Holocaust, and the Communist Revolutions in Russia, China, Southeast Asia and Cuba, have accounted for anywhere between 50-70 million deaths (some estimate upwards to 100 million).
-The one thing these conflicts and genocides have in common is that fact that they were ideological, not religious, in nature.
+Two major world wars, which had nothing at all to do with religion, the Jewish Holocaust, and the Communist Revolutions in Russia, Eastern Europe, China, Southeast Asia and Cuba, have accounted for anywhere between 50-70 million deaths (some estimate upwards to 100 million).
+The one thing these conflicts and genocides have in common is the fact that they were ideological, not religious, in nature.
 We could easily make the case that more people have died throughout human history due to ideology than to religion.
 Communist ideology necessitates ruling over others.
 Nazi ideology necessitates elimination of “inferior” races.
-These two ideologies alone account for the death of millions, and religion had nothing to do with it.
+These two ideologies alone account for the death of millions, and religion had nothing to do with the cause of it.
 In fact, communism is by definition an atheistic ideology.

 Religion and ideology are both secondary causes for war.
 However, the primary cause for all war is sin.
 Consider the following Scriptures: